-The term circuit technology usually refers to the various techniques that used in the manufacture of electrical circuits.
+The term circuit technology usually refers to the various techniques used in the manufacture of electrical circuits.
 A large number of devices that are used today make use of printed circuit boards (PCBs).
-These devices provide a mechanical support for the various components present within the given device and also, the electrical connections between the components.
+These devices provide mechanical support for the various components present within the given device and the components’ electrical connections.

-The electrical connections present on the PCB are made out of copper sheets that are laminated on a non-conducting material.
-Initially a large copper sheet is laminated on the board and then the sections that are not required are removed.
-Various techniques are used for removal of unwanted copper.
+The electrical connections present on the PCB are made out of copper sheets laminated on a non-conducting material.
+Initially, a large copper sheet is laminated on the board, and then the sections that are not required are removed.
+Various techniques are used for the removal of unwanted copper.
 Some of them are:

-- Silk Screen Printing: In this technique, an etching resistant ink is applied on those areas that are required and the remaining part is etched off.
+- Silk Screen Printing: In this technique, an etching resistant ink is applied to those required areas, and the remaining part is etched off.

-- Photoengraving: Here a photo mask of the circuit required is prepared using desired software and then, it is applied onto the blank PCB.
-After this the portions that are not required are etched off.
+- Photoengraving: Here, a photomask of the circuit required is prepared using the desired software, and then it is applied onto the blank PCB.
+After this, the portions that are not required are etched off.